- Bitter gourd

 - To prevent cancer

-Laboratory studies show that bitter melon extracts can kill certain cancer cells, but it has not been studied in cancer patients.
+Lab studies suggest that bitter melon extracts may kill certain cancer cells, but this has not been studied in cancer patients.

 - To reduce fever

 There is no evidence to support this claim.

 Lab studies suggest bitter melon extracts can kill certain viruses, but human data are lacking.

 - Irregular rapid heartbeat: In a 22-year-old man who ingested bitter melon juice for a few days before being admitted for complaints of indigestion.
 Treatment with medications was needed.